owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_4.md

 title: Image_№4_from_Source1
 media_type: image

-_title: The Mocking-Bird from Penny Magazine, page 2
+_title: The Penny Magazine, The Mocking-Bird
 description: from the November 16, 1833, issue of Penny Magazine
 creator: The Society for the Diffusion of Useful Knowledge
 _date: Unknown